tomsauv/Enrich-Deplete-fastq/README.md

 *head counts.txt*<br/>

-Enriched and depleted reads counts should closely amount those of the initial fastq file (R1+R2)
+Enriched and depleted reads counts should closely amount those of the initial fastq files (R1+R2)